SowmyaVisvanathan/crypt-exp-9/README.md

 ### Result
-Implementation of RSA Encryption algorithm was successfull.
+Implementation of RSA Encryption algorithm was successful.